Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Background and Related Work

-This section provides an overview of the key concepts of reinforcement learning from human feedback (RLHF).
-Then it reviews related work about visualizations for reinforcement learning and corresponding behavior data.
+For a backdrop to our work, this section lays out the key concepts behind RLHF in overview, then reviews work that informed our project: research into visualisations for RL and corresponding behaviour data.